Python programming with applications to bioinformatics

 - Know how to develop your skills in Python after the course (including debugging)

 The course is suitable for complete beginners and assumes no prior programming experience (beyond the ability to use a text editor).
 A very basic knowledge of UNIX would be an advantage, such as navigating through folders and issuing commands at a shell prompt.
-We will not teach Unix in detail: Other course are available at SciLifeLab for it.
-Bring your own laptop with python installed for the practical exercises.
+We will not teach UNIX in detail: Other courses are available at SciLifeLab for it.
+Make sure your laptop has python installed for the practical exercises.

-Due to limited space the course can accommodate maximum of 20 participants.
+Due to limited space the course can accommodate a maximum of 25 participants in Uppsala and 15 in Umeå.
 If we receive more applications, participants will be selected based on several criteria.
 Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.
+Please note that NBIS training events do not provide any formal university credits.
+The training content is estimated to correspond to 1.5 hp credits, however the estimated credits are just recommendations.
+If formal credits are crucial, the student needs to confer with the home department before submitting a course application in order to establish whether the course is valid for formal credits or not